adunainigo/masters_thesis/README.md

 ## Future Work
 Further research will focus on improving the depth perception of images, refining the machine learning models, and expanding the dataset for better generalization of the AI models in different industrial settings.

-## Installation
-Clone the repository to get started with the project:

-## Usage
-Details on how to set up and run the demonstrations are provided in the repository's documentation.

 ## Contributors
 - Iñigo Aduna Alonso (Researcher)